The Table of Content

 Seeing that any further attempts would be futile, the Indians decided that they were satisfied with the day's work.
 It seems that Villieu's only real contribution to the attack was to apprise his companions of the possible danger that they would be in if they stayed much longer.
 Villieu as leery of being surprised by a pursuing force bent on revenge.
 Thury conducted a brief mass, asking God to reward his charges for their valiant efforts.
 The war-party then withdrew to a nearby hill where they could safely sleep until the next day.
 The following morning, they deed for the return trip to Pennacook, leaving a ruined settlement in their wake.
 The people Oyster River Plantation were left to mourn their losses and bury their dead.

-The accounts listed above are a small portion of the full accounting.
+Note: The accounts listed above are a small portion of the full accounting.
 To view the entire story please click The Great Massacre of 1694.
 This site has done an excellent job recreating what happened that day!